Getting the Final Divorce Decree

-FYI!If Defendant made an appearance in the case (in some way that would indicate Defendant planned to participate in the case), you must send the Defendant a Three Day Notice of Intention to Enter Default Judgment after you get your default approved by the clerk.
-You must complete the form, file it, mail a copy to the Defendant, and file a Certificate of Mailing.
+FYI!If Defendant made an appearance in the case (in some way that would indicate Defendant planned to participate in the case, such as signing a waiver), you must send the Defendant a 7 Day Notice of Intention to Enter Default Judgment after you get your default approved by the clerk.
+Complete the form, file it, and mail a copy to the Defendant.

 Summary Disposition Request.
-If you want a Decree of Divorce without having a hearing, fill out the Request for Summary Disposition and an Affidavit in Support.
+If you want a divorce without having a hearing, fill out the Request for Summary Disposition and an Affidavit in Support.
 These forms ask the judge to approve of the Decree of Divorce without a hearing.
 Only one party needs to complete these forms (usually the Plaintiff).

 - Affidavit of Resident Witness.
-This step is only needed if you are asking for a final Decree of Divorce without having a hearing, or if the judge did not establish either party’s Nevada residency on record at a hearing.
+This form is only needed if you are asking for a final Decree of Divorce without having a hearing, or if the judge did not establish either party’s Nevada residency on record at a hearing.
 One spouse must be a Nevada resident in order to get divorced in Nevada.
 The Affidavit of Resident Witness is the proof that one of the spouses has lived in Nevada for at least 6 weeks before filing for divorce and intends to remain here.
 Ask a friend, coworker, or family member who sees the Nevada resident spouse 3-4 times per week to complete this form.

 Confidential Information Sheet.
 This form discloses both spouses' social security numbers (which is required for everyone filing for divorce) and helps parents with child support enforcement in the future if needed.